Owners and Residents of the Jay Estate in Rye

 Caesar stays at the property and is left a lifetime stipend in Peter Augustus Jay’s will.

 1843 - 1891

-Dr. John Clarkson Jay, sailor and conchologist
+Dr. John Clarkson Jay, NYYC Co-Founder and Conchologist

 John Clarkson Jay renames the estate “Alansten” sometime before 1858.
 The family occupies the house during the Civil War.
 After the war, John Foshay leases some of the land from the Jays but also helps manage it.
 When their eldest son Rev. Peter Augustus Jay dies in 1875, John Clarkson and Laura Prime Jay invite his widow Julia Post and 4 children to live with them and their three single daughters, Cornelia, Alice and Sarah.